 Women's Empowerment: 5 Simple Tips Every Woman Can Follow to Empower Herself

-There is a lot of talk about women's empowerment in today's world.
+In today's world, there is a lot of talk about women empowerment and information on gender equality.
 However, we are still witnessing a lot of issues around gender equality.

 Women aren't equally represented in executive roles, they have less access to primary and higher education, they often face a persistent pay gap, and they are more exposed to health and safety risks.